This is my 24th year teaching at Green and my 21st year teaching AIM.

 We will be “Activating Inquisitive Minds” during the school year by engaging our students with curriculum opportunities designed to maximize their growth and potential for life-long successes as a gifted learner.

 The AIM program provides a homogeneous grouping of identified elementary (K-6) gifted and talented students that is designed to maximize their potential through in-depth and complex exploration of interdisciplinary studies that both extend and enrich the regular classroom.
 AIM is a pull-out program where students are clustered in a classroom with a gifted and talented specialist teacher.
 Our AIM curriculum serves to integrate Language Arts/ Social Studies and Science/ Math through a rigorous, relevant, and enriched extension of the regular classroom.

 Social Studies Focus:

-Grade 1: Ancient Egypt and What a Find!
-Grade 2: Ancient Egypt and What a Find!
+Grade 1: Ancient China and Where's the Beach!
+Grade 2: Ancient China and Where's the Beach

 Grade 4: Enigmas, Inventions and Math Around Town-TPSP

 Grade 5: The 1920’s in America: Decade of Tension and/or The 1930’s in America: Facing Depression and No Quick Fix

 Grade 6: The 1920’s in America: Decade of Tension and/or The 1930’s in America: Facing Depression and No Quick Fix